dogusAkaydin/donation-analytics/README.md

 from that `set` of donation years.
  [↩](#a1)

-<b id="f2">2</b>
+<b id="f2">2.</b>
  As per the challenge rules, there is no distiction made here as to what recipient the donor donates to '--' a subsequent donation to *any* recipent qualifies as a repeat donation.
  [↩](#a2)

 [Back to Table of contents](README.md#table-of-contents)

-## Performance and Scalability:
+## Performance and Scalability

-This plots demonstrates the performance and the scalability of my approach.
+Since my implementation does almost a constant-time (O(1)) work per each record, the overall run time per n records should scale linarly (O(n)).
+This plot demonstrates that my apprach does scale-up linearly upto a reasonably large number of records.
-I generated this data by running the script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
+I generated this data by running my script for the first n = 1, 10, 100, 1k, 10k, 100k, 1M and 10M
 records grabbed from the `itcont.txt` file provided in FEC web site for the year 2016.
 My algorithm and implementation scales up nearly linearly to at least 10M records.
 Note that the complete year-2016 file, which is the largest one provided, has slighly more than 20M records, which can be processed in about 4 hours according to this scaling.
-The number of records skipped in each batch was less than 10% of n, therefore plotting against the number of valid records did not make a noticeable difference.

 ![Performance and Scalability](./scaleUp.png)

 [Back to Table of contents](README.md#table-of-contents)

-## Extra Features:
+## Extra Features

+My code automatically finds-out the column numbers of the requested fields from a header file `indiv_header_file.csv` provided by FEC.
+This increases the robustness of the program by eliminating the need for manually finding out and hard-coding the column numbers of the requested fields.

-My code writes a log file that lists what files were read-in or written-out, how many records were processes or skipped and how long the whole process took.
+In addition, my code writes a log file that lists what files were read-in or written-out, how many records were processes or skipped and how long the whole process took.
 If the command line option `-v` is given, the output becomes more verbose by listing what records were skipped and why.